Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Results

-The CM derived $K_i$ image (third panel of Fig. \ref{fig:tb-parametric-imaging-treatment}) is in good agreement with the Patlak image.
+The CM derived $K_i$ image generally agrees with the Patlak image.
 High influx rates are clearly delineated in the same organs and tissues as the Patlak $K_i$ image.
 The hyper‑metabolic tumour in the right lobe of the liver is evident but without the streak artefacts and amplified noise seen in the Patlak image.
-Across low‑count regions like distal extremities, pelvis and soft tissues, the CM image exhibits reduced variance, indicating a more favourable noise–bias trade‑off than Patlak.
-The accompanying $K_i$ uncertainty map (Fig. \ref{fig:tb-parametric-imaging-treatment} fourth panel) depicts, for every voxel, the width of the 95\% credible interval derived from the voxel-wise posterior distributions, elucidating the spatial distribution of estimation uncertainty.
+Across low‑count regions like pelvis and soft tissues, the CM image exhibits reduced variance, indicating a more favorable noise–bias trade‑off than Patlak.
+To investigate the differences between CM and Patlak, we computed ROI-averaged TACs and inferred the kinetic parameters using the Patlak, CM and MCMC.
+Patlak yields lower estimates compared to the MCMC reference.
+In the brain ($K_i^{\text{Patlak}}{=}0.0233$, $K_i^{\text{MCMC}}{=}0.0347$) and myocardium ($K_i^{\text{Patlak}}{=}0.0733$, $K_i^{\text{MCMC}}{=}0.0912$), the Patlak estimates are notably lower, whereas the CM ($0.0369$ and $0.0881$, respectively) is closer to the MCMC reference.
+This distinction is also critical in the liver where the Patlak predicts $K_i=0.0040$ while the CM ($0.0090$) is closer to the truth predicted by MCMC ($0.0078$).
+This highlights Patlak's limitations: assuming irreversible uptake ($k_4=0$) while neglecting fractional blood volume ($v_b$) and tracer arrival delay, thereby leading to biased estimates.
+For comparison with a standard full-model approach, voxel-wise NLS estimation of the reversible two tissue compartment model was also performed.
+While NLS aligns generally with the CM estimates in high-count regions (e.g., brain, heart, kidneys), it exhibits higher variance in lower-count regions (e.g., liver, muscle) compared to the CM posterior means.
+The accompanying $K_i$ uncertainty map depicts, for every voxel, the width of the 95\% CrI derived from the voxel-wise posterior distributions, elucidating the spatial distribution of estimation uncertainty.
 The highest uncertainty is confined to regions exhibiting intense tracer activity and rapid kinetics, principally the renal cortices and urinary bladder where the 2-tissue compartment model does not apply.
 In contrast, the cerebral cortex and skeletal muscles demonstrate low uncertainty, and the tumour in the liver likewise shows low levels of uncertainty, indicating a high degree of confidence in the parameter estimates for these regions.
-Such explicit, spatially resolved confidence information is unavailable from SUV or Patlak analyses and constitutes a key advantage of the proposed CM framework.
+Such explicit, spatially resolved confidence information is unavailable from SUV, NLS or Patlak analyses and constitutes a key advantage of the proposed CM framework.